 When launching an AI-powered Agent, email is often forgotten.
 Most companies start with social channels or live chat.
 Email, however, offers incredible benefits in terms of training an AI and delivering high customer satisfaction (CSAT).

 AI Agents managing email conversations need to be more advanced than those deployed on a website or social channels.
 This is because email messages are typically longer and contain multiple intents.
-It’s important that you leverage an AI platform that has the ability to decipher the intent from longer messages within the right context to be able to accurately resolve a ticket and reduce frustration.
+It’s important that you leverage an AI customer service platform that has the ability to decipher the intent from longer messages within the right context to be able to accurately resolve a ticket and reduce frustration.

 Conversational AI can eventually manage over 50% of emails without human intervention, according to what we see from our customers.
 This offers the convenience and immediacy customers want on their preferred channel which keeps CSAT high.